jettyio/smash2025/content/_index.md

 - Applications of privacy enhancing technologies (PETs): differential privacy, federated learning, etc.
 - ML performance and benchmarking methods
 - Mechanisms for ML provenance tracking and watermarking
+- Safety use cases for advanced AI systems

 #### Interdisciplinary Submissions from Law and Social Sciences:
 - Acceptance of ML technologies by clinicians, patients, and administrators
 - ML risk assessments and disclosures
 - Ethical considerations when deploying ML systems
 - Regulation of ML technology

 Contributions to SMASH that are of an applied nature are also welcome, such as case studies deploying ML with sensitive data.